KingOfJokes/Backtest-Sys/README.md

 5. Edit the path you locate "BackTestModule.py" in first cell of ipynb

-6. Let's go backtesting! you will find that buy with the pace of foreigner is obviouly not a good idea.
+6. Let's go backtesting! you will find that buy with the pace of foreigner is obviously not a good idea.

 Note: